 Blood pressure (BP) assessment is an essential part of initial vital signs (VS) measurement, as well as overall evaluation of most patients, especially trauma.
 Additionally, it is taught as part of foundational training for medical providers of all levels, including medics.
 BP is generally measured using a sphygmomanometer, better known as a “blood pressure cuff”, or “BP cuff”.
-Historically, numerous courses, to include prior iterations of Advanced Trauma Life Saver (ATLS) and military instruction endorsed approximating a patient’s systolic blood pressure (SBP) using a palpable pulse at one of 3 sites to effectively estimate what could be obtained with a BP cuff.1-3 Despite its widespread use in both civilian and military medical practice, only a few studies have evaluated utilization of palpable pulse to estimate SBP, with poor results for its use.2,3 Perhaps in part due to these findings and other criticism, ATLS notably removed the inclusion of palpable pulse to estimate SBP from its latest teachings.1
+Historically, numerous courses, to include prior iterations of Advanced Trauma Life Support (ATLS) and military instruction endorsed approximating a patient’s systolic blood pressure (SBP) using a palpable pulse at one of 3 sites to effectively estimate what could be obtained with a BP cuff.1-3 Despite its widespread use in both civilian and military medical practice, only a few studies have evaluated utilization of palpable pulse to estimate SBP, with poor results for its use.2,3 Perhaps in part due to these findings and other criticism, ATLS notably removed the inclusion of palpable pulse to estimate SBP from its latest teachings.1

 However, anyone who has discussed combat trauma assessments has likely heard of this dogma, and knows someone who advocates for it.
 But little to no research has sought to evaluate the use of pulse palpation in the combat setting.

 Naylor JF, Fisher AD, April MD, Schauer SG.
 An analysis of radial pulse strength to record blood pressure in the Department of Defense Trauma Registry.
 Mil Med.
 2020 Aug 5:usaa197.
 PMID: 32754740.